 So, IT had to be a part of the new conversation to address these new risks.
 This is one example from my own experience of how it was necessary to make IT and risk decisions in parallel with business decisions.

-Get More Cyber Risk Insight
+Get More Insight on Cyber Risk Quantification

 I recently led a webinar where we took a deep dive into all things cyber risk.
 In addition to discussing the art of communicating with your board, we covered how to: